The covid-19 recession is the most unequal in modern U.S. history

 “I want to make sure the kids get food,” Duke, 37, said from her home in Monroe, N.C.
 “If there’s anything left in their bowls, I’ll eat.
 I never eat before they do.
 I want to make sure they’re full.”

 Duke’s Nissan SUV was repossessed after she could not make the payments.
 Since losing her car, she has had to ask friends for rides to food banks and the grocery store, and it has severely limited her job options.
-One in eight households with children do not have enough to eat, according to a U.S. Census survey conducted Sept.
-2 to 14.
+One in eight households with children do not have enough to eat, according to the September survey by the Census Bureau.

 Duke received a few weeks of the extra $600 payments from the federal government, but it was used up quickly, at first by rent.